August 7, 2019, Alberton, South Africa

 The Torah/Bible is an endless source of wisdom and inspiration to those who take the time to listen.

-This past Shabbat I had the great privilege of hearing Rabbi Tanzer speak.
+This past Shabbat (Saturday/Sabbath) I had the great privilege of hearing Rabbi Avraham Tanzer speak.
 I had to listen carefully.
-I was sitting way in the back and the dear rabbi is quite advanced in years.
+I was sitting way in the back of the synagogue and the dear rabbi is quite advanced in years.
 As it was the Sabbath there was no microphone.

-At first it appeared he was only making announcements, synagogue matters, but gradually I realized pearls of wisdom were coming forth.
+At first it appeared he was only making announcements; synagogue matters, public events etc., but gradually I realized pearls of wisdom were coming forth.

 When a wise man speaks one focuses, leans forward, and tries to grab every word.